thekavyaasharma/AWS-Auto-Scaling-Infrastructure-Project/README.md

 This project sets up an AWS infrastructure that automatically adds more servers when traffic gets heavy.
 It includes two web servers (one for students, one for faculty) with a load balancer that spreads traffic between them.

+## Why I Built This

+I wanted to learn how to create a real production setup that can handle traffic spikes without going down.
+This project covers the main pieces you need: networking, servers, load balancing, and monitoring.

 ## Objective

 - Creates a custom network (VPC) with two subnets in different zones